aizzi/aizzi.github.io/_tutorials/ghp-setup.md

     output: true
 ```

-Then, edit the `_tutorials/index.md` and insert the following:
+I want this page to be an index for all my tutorials.
+This means that I want to list here all the content of the collection.
+This can be done programmatically by editing the `_tutorials/index.md` and inserting the following code:

 ```
 {% raw %}